 Dabbl is probably best suited to entry level people who want to get a feel for the investment market in the US and UK in an engaging, relatable environment.
 Dabbl are in the business of putting users in control, with insights into the US and UK markets, and valuable information to help guide their investments without actually giving any investment advice.
 Being a low fee platform with a PAYG option, this is suitable for everyone who would like to buy an investment in the brands they have an interest in.

-How do I withdraw my money from Plum?
+How do I withdraw my money from Dabbl?

-How do I close my account at Plum?
+How do I close my account at Dabbl?